CubeLordDevs/CubeLord2.0/README.md

 **CubeLord 2.0**

 *An cool general services bot that includes entertainment and moderation commands.
-Check out `changelog.md` for new features!*
+Check out `changelog.md` for new features and the Github wiki for command documentation!*

 Created by Dodesimo#0167 and Redapple8787#2399.